jul-m/gha-runner-compose/README.md

     -   `bin/`: Wrappers for `systemctl`, `curl`, and `wget`.
 -   `docs/`: Additional documentation (components, images).
 -   `runner-images-src/` (Git submodule): Mirror of the `actions/runner-images` repository, used as a source for upstream scripts.
+-   `tools/`: Tools and resources for development and testing.

 ---